 The Chamber of Commerce provides a map of the Giants of Sandwich locations as a part of their festive Holly Days of Sandwich.
 It can easily be turned into a fun scavenger hunt for the whole family, and a wonderful way to get acquainted with the businesses and organizations that make Sandwich so bright!
 You can visit your favorite Giants each season and enjoy all the new additions.
 The Chamber of Commerce also features Sandwich Community Television’s virtual tour of the giants on their website for those looking to experience the Giants of Sandwich from afar.

-While many holiday traditions have had to be adapted or postponed over the past few seasons due to coronavirus, The Giants of Sandwich stand tall and bright, doing their part to make the days just a little bit brighter and shedding light on the businesses and organizations that make Sandwich unique.
+There’s no shortage of creativity with the Giants of Sandwich, they stand tall and bright, doing their part to make the days just a little bit brighter and shedding light on the businesses and organizations that make Sandwich unique.

 In addition to the outdoor Sandwich lights at the Heritage Museum & Gardens, visit the indoor portion of Gardens Aglow.
 In the J.K.
 Lilly III Automobile Gallery, guests can visit with Santa in a 1913 Model T Ford!
 Those waiting to see Santa can enjoy the antique cars also on display in the hall.
 Kids will also enjoy riding the antique 1908 Looff Carousel in the American Art & Carousel Gallery.

 Bring your coat and enjoy the chill in the air as you stroll through the paths of the garden.
 To warm up, gather around the fire pit to roast a marshmallow by the Magnolia Cafe.
-Or stop by the Cape Cod Donut Truck for a warm, fresh, apple cider donuts.
+Or enjoy seasonal treats of warm, fresh, apple cider donuts.
 Kids will also have an exciting time on the scavenger hunt for reindeer!

 Basking in the Sandwich Lights During the Darkest Days of the Year